 Definition of agricultural employees

 According to the Fair Labor Standards Act, an agricultural employee is someone who engages in farming or ranching, or whose job is performed in conjunction with farming operations.
 If you’re unsure whether an employee should be classified as a farmworker, please ask your tax professional for guidance.

 Instructions for filling out Form 943

-- Line 1 is where you enter the total number of agricultural employees during the pay period that included March 12, 2018.
+- Line 1 is where you enter the total number of agricultural employees during the pay period that includes March 12, 2020.
 Only include employees that were paid during this period.

-- Calculate Social Security Tax due by multiplying the total in Line 2 x 12.4%.
+- Calculate Social Security Tax due by multiplying the total on line 2 x 12.4%.

 - Enter the total cash wages that are subject to Medicare Tax paid to employees for farm work during the calendar year.
 There is no upper limit on Medicare wages.